stolostron/governance-policy-framework/README.md

 View the following functions of the policy framework:

-* Applies policies to managed clusters from hub cluster.
+* Distribute policies to managed clusters from hub cluster.
 * Collects policy execution results from managed cluster to hub cluster.
+* Supports multiple policy engines and policy languages.
 * Provides an extensible mechanism to bring your own policy.

 ## Architecutre